About chemotherapy for lung cancer

 This is the main treatment for most people with small cell lung cancer.
 This type of cancer responds very well to chemotherapy.
 And because chemotherapy circulates in the bloodstream around the body, it can treat any cells that have already broken away from the lung tumour.
 Some people have chemotherapy combined with radiotherapy.

 Chemotherapy for non small cell lung cancer

 Doctors may use chemotherapy after surgery for early stage non small cell lung cancer (NSCLC).
-It may also be used before or after radiotherapy.
+They may also suggest it before or after radiotherapy.
 These treatments aim to get rid of the cancer.

-If you have advanced non small cell lung cancer, your doctor may suggest combined treatment with radiotherapy and chemotherapy.
-The treatment won't cure the cancer but can keep it under control for some time.
+If you have advanced non small cell lung cancer, your doctor may suggest that you have radiotherapy and chemotherapy together.
+The treatment won't cure the cancer but it can keep it under control for some time.

 Chemotherapy to control symptoms

-Chemotherapy can help to control the symptoms of lung cancer that has spread into surrounding tissues or to other parts of the body.
+You can have chemotherapy to help control symptoms of lung cancer that has spread into surrounding tissues or to other parts of your body.

 How you have chemotherapy

 You have most chemotherapy drugs by injection into a vein or through a drip.
 But some are tablets or capsules that you swallow.
 Usually, you have treatment with a combination of 2 or 3 different drugs.
 Most often, you have chemotherapy every 3 or 4 weeks.
 You usually have 4 to 6 treatments.
 So a full course can take 3 to 4 months.